devopsdays/devopsdays-web/content/events/2023-singapore/sponsor.md

 Description = "Sponsor devopsdays singapore 2023"
 +++

+<p style="background:#ff0000; color:#ffffff; font-weight:bold; padding:10px;">Note from the Devopsdays Core Team: The status of this event is uncertain, but it is likely postponed or cancelled.
+We advise potential sponsors, speakers, and attendees to seek confirmation from the organizers before participating in this event.</p>

 We greatly value sponsors for this open event.
 If you are interested in sponsoring, please drop us an email at [{{< email_organizers >}}].

 DevOpsDays is a self-organizing conference for practitioners that depends on sponsorships.
 We do not have vendor booths, sell product presentations, or distribute the attendee contact lists.